By Christina Farr and Sarah McBride

 "I don’t pretend that writing this puts me in their league.
 All it does is allow me to look at those pictures and know that I’m doing my part, however small, to help others.
 We pave the sunlit path toward justice together, brick by brick.
 This is my brick."

-The fact the chief executive of the most valuable U.S. publicly traded company felt he could disclose his sexual preference in such a public way, and with the backing of his company's chairman, shows how times have changed.
+The fact the chief executive of the most valuable U.S. publicly traded company felt he could disclose his sexual preference in such a public way, and with the backing of the company's chairman, shows how times have changed.

-Former BP Chief Executive Lord Browne, who kept his sexual orientation secret for decades, was forced to come out after a boyfriend made it public in 2007.
+Former BP (BP.L) Chief Executive Lord Browne, who kept his sexual orientation secret for decades, was forced to come out after a boyfriend made it public in 2007.
 He later resigned.

 "By deciding to speak publicly about his sexuality, Tim Cook has become a role model, and will speed up changes in the corporate world," Browne said in an email to Reuters on Thursday.